 The nexo specification includes limited MAC encryption primitive definitions.
 The standard also defines the encryption type, but only for specific fields.
 Use transport-independent security that covers the complete message and includes both encryption and authentication.
 Terminal API security is based on on some well-defined primitives.

-For more information on setting up encryption, see Encrypt local communications.
+For more information on setting up encryption, see Secure local communications.

 Our encryption implementation uses a shared key.
 The key material is derived using HKDF from, for example, a passphrase that is shared between parties.
 This shared secret can be of any desired quality or length.